When the Bough Breaks (2016 film)

-When The Bough Breaks is a 2016 American psychological thriller film directed by Jon Cassar and starring Morris Chestnut, Regina Hall, Theo Rossi and Jaz Sinclair.
+When the Bough Breaks is a 2016 American psychological thriller film directed by Jon Cassar and starring Morris Chestnut, Regina Hall, Jaz Sinclair and Theo Rossi.
 It was written by Jack Olsen.
 The screenplay concerns a woman who begins to develop a deadly crush on the husband of the couple she is surrogate mothering for.

-Filming began on February 2, 2015 in New Orleans.
+Filming began on February 2, 2015, in New Orleans.
 The film was released on September 9, 2016, received generally negative reviews and grossed $30 million.

 Plot

-A married couple in their 40s, named John and Laura Taylor (Morris Chestnut and Regina Hall) desperately want to have a baby, but they are unable to have a lasting pregnancy.
-Laura had already suffered three miscarriages in the past years.
-After attempting all other options, the couple hire a beautiful young woman named Anna (Jaz Sinclair) who agrees to become a gestational surrogate mother for the Taylors.

-After Anna has a doctor's appointment, her boyfriend, Mike (Theo Rossi), doesn't pick her up, causing Anna to go to John's job for a ride home.
+A married couple in their 40s, John and Laura Taylor desperately want to have a baby, but they are unable to have a lasting pregnancy.
+After attempting all other options, the couple hire a beautiful young woman named Anna, who agrees to become a gestational surrogate mother for the Taylors.
+After Anna has a doctor's appointment, her boyfriend, Mike, does not pick her up, causing Anna to go to John's job for a ride home.
 That night, Laura receives an emergency phone call from Anna.
 John drives to her house seeing the police.
 It is then revealed that Mike assaulted Anna, leaving her face bloody and bruised.
-The police suggest Anna find another place to stay, and John offers for her to stay at the couple's house for the time being.

-Everything seems fine for a while, until Anna starts to develop a fixation on John as the pregnancy moves further along.
-Anna's growing obsession interferes with what was a plan by her and her boyfriend, Mike, to scam the couple by demanding money.
-When Mike pushes Anna to demand money, she kills him.
+The police suggest Anna find another place to stay, and John invites her to stay at the couple's house for the time being.
+Anna starts to develop a fixation on John as the pregnancy moves further along.
+Anna's growing obsession interferes with what was a plan by her and Mike, to scam the couple by demanding money.
+When Mike pushes Anna to demand a ransom, she kills him.